MrGigSolutions/workshop_enigma/README.md

 ### For this session:
 - We will use TDD: write a failing test and then fix it by implementing new functionality or correcting old functionality.
 Always start with a test!
 - As a navigator, it can be tempting to undo the work that the previous navigator did, if it is not how you would do it.
   Try not to do this - explore what the other navigator was trying to before discarding it!

+### To get started:
+- Create a folder and `cd` into it
+- Create a virtual environment with `python -m venv .venv`
+- Activate the environment with `source .venv/bin/activate` (Linux) or `.\.venv\Scripts\activate` (Windows)
+- Install copier: `pip install copier`
+- Copy this template with `copier copy https://www.github.com/MrGigSolutions/workshop_enigma .`
+- Follow the template instructions.
+- Your team will have its own folder in which to play.
+Try to only work in your own folder, as the other teams will be working in theirs.